-Ford Escape owners have reported 6 problems related to differential unit (under the power train category).
+Ford Escape owners have reported 7 problems related to differential unit (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Escape based on all problems reported for the Escape.

 Escape 2013 awd 77,000 miles.
 Internal mechanical problems affecting the differential.
 The transmission fluid is burn't.
 The transmissions slips in every gear, eventually putting itself in to neutral.
 A well established, local aaa recommended transmission shop owner states only one option; replacing the transmission at a cost of $4,800.
 Further, stated the problem was something that had been building up for quiet some time and that it's some sort of defect.
 Worst case scenario, transmissions fails due to defect causing an accident.
 It has had 2 major repairs since I purchased it new from the dealership in 2013 totalling over $2,500. $2,500 + $4,800 = $7,300 for a vehicle only 2 years old.
 This model needs to thoroughly investigated before someone gets hurt or possibly killed.

 See all problems of the 2013 Ford Escape.

 2005 Ford Escape.
 4x4.
 I backed out of a parking space, put the car in drive and accelerated.
 The vehicle bogged down, as if out of gas.
 I shifted out of drive, put it back in drive and drove off.
 I kept hearing a knocking noise.
 I drove to my next location and the noise persisted.
 I took it to a repair site and when they pulled the plug from the front differential there was no draining and a part of a tooth from a gear came out.
 I took it to the dealership and they tell me it is because